carta/flipper-client/README.md

 - `MemoryFeatureFlagStore` (an in-memory store useful for development and tests)
 - `ConsulFeatureFlagStore` (Requires a running consul cluster.
 Provides the lowest latency of all the options)
 - `RedisFeatureFlagStore` (Requires a running redis cluster.
 Can be combined with `CachedFeatureFlagStore` to reduce average latency.)
+- `ThriftRPCFeatureFlagStore` (Requires a server that implements the `FeatureFlagStore` thrift service)

 ## Usage with in-memory backend